Menu

 NHI HQ PHONE NUMBER: 512-357-6137 during our business hours of 8:30 am - 12:30 pm / 1:30 pm - 5:30 pm (CDT)

-If you are an interested High School member, please use the registration link below and to the left to register today!
+If you are an interested High School member, please use the registration link below to sign up today!

 For more information on the JFL internship, click here to be directed to that information.
 Please include your resume and/or CV.

-Current undergraduate/college members who are interested in participating in the Summer of 2025, please use the registration link below and to the left!
+Current undergraduate/college members who are interested in participating in the Summer of 2026, please use the registration link below!

 In NHI's last two decades, alumni (former participants of NHI high school programs; former employees) have become integral to the organization's growth and development.
 Starting in the early 2000s, NHI alumni started managing and directing Summer programs.
 Additionally, NHI alumni represent the majority of the regional leadership of the organization's local Alliance chapters.
 NHI alumni also take part in local outreach and recruitment helping to share their stories and encourage new high schools and families to join.
 Additionally, throughout the year NHI's home office team as well as local Alliances host small events and projects that benefit from volunteer service with alumni professionals.